ashishshetty777/react-redux-basic-app/README.md

-## Used my own boilerplate for the setu 'react-redux-webpack-boilerplate';
+## Used my own boilerplate for the setup : 'react-redux-webpack-boilerplate';
 ## Versions used:
 ### React and ReactDom - 16.4.1
 ### Redux - 4.0.0